mukul-sharma-tech/Kavacham/README.md

 ## 🌟 Overview

-The AETHER Autonomous Constellation Manager (ACM) is a high-performance, predictive backend and 2D operational dashboard built for the National Space Hackathon 2026.
+The Kavacham : AETHER Autonomous Constellation Manager (ACM) is a high-performance, predictive backend and 2D operational dashboard built for the National Space Hackathon 2026.
 It acts as a centralized  brain to autonomously navigate a fleet of 50+ satellites through a heavily congested Low Earth Orbit (LEO) populated by tens of thousands of tracked debris fragments.

 Our solution replaces legacy human-in-the-loop manual collision avoidance with a rigorous physics simulation, spatial indexing, and optimization engine for predictive conjunction assessment, maneuver execution, and station-keeping.